Arash84Prhsn/WaterSortGame/README.md

 Second is the rule for pouring onto bottles. in order to pour from a selected bottle onto your destination bottle some conditions must be fulfilled :

-- 1- the top color of the selected bottle must match the top color of the destination bottle or the destination must be compeletly empty.
+- 1- The top color of the selected bottle must match the top color of the destination bottle or the destination must be compeletly empty.

-- 2- the pouring will continue until we the destination bottle fills up or we hit a different color in the selected bottle.
+- 2- The pouring will continue until we the destination bottle fills up or we reach a different color in the selected bottle.

+- 3- You are not allowed to pour onto the same bottle as the current selected bottle

+And the last Rule that you should know is that the game will only end when you win or give the finish command otherwise it will continue.

+## Implementing the game